Licensing

 Legal advice should be sought before entering into or negotiating a licensing agreement.
 For more information on licensing and franchising please consult the following:

-Patent Office Licensing Presentation .pptx
+Intellectual Property Office of Ireland Licensing Presentation .pptx